America’s Militarized Police

 And so terrorism also gave local police departments a new justification and rationalization for becoming militarized.

 and police departments needed to know how to deal with a terrorist attack, which, I mean, kind of, it makes sense.
+It's tough to argue with.

-It's just another kind of ripple in the pond of this whole thing, though.
+kind of ripple in the pond of this whole thing, though.

 Well, yeah, but what it did was, you know, you've got these SWAT teams sitting around in a maybe smaller town, and if they don't have any terrorists to go fight, they don't want that tank to get rusty.